Brazilian passport: Issuing process

-Passport applications are now made exclusively through the Internet, on the Federal Police Department's Web site.
+Prior to 2006, passport applications were made by filling out a form by hand which one could download from the Federal Police's website and the applicant must show up at the issuing post with the required documents.
+As of 2006, passport applications are now made exclusively through the Internet, on the Federal Police Department's Web site.
 One fills the necessary information in an on-line form and must print the application form and the bank document for paying the required fee.
 If the new-model passport is going to be issued (the site will inform if it is available at the chosen city and post), an appointment must be previously scheduled; this is also done on-line.

 At the scheduled time (or at any time during the passport issuing post's working hours, for the old model), the applicant goes to the chosen Federal Police post with the required documents (no photograph needed for the new model, since the photo is taken digitally on the spot) and the passport will be ready at most six working days later (usually less).
 There is no fast-track system under ordinary circumstances.

 The applicant's physical presence at the post is required for both applying for and picking up the passport, even if the old-model version will be issued.
 Special cases where the applicant is unable to go in person for relevant reasons (such as health issues) must be arranged with the authorities on a case-by-case basis.

 As of July 2015, the passport issuing fee is R$257.00.
 Passports issued from May 2010 up to June 2015, the issuing fee was R$156.07 (BRL) and R$89.71 for the oldest model (pre 2010).
 The fee can be paid at any Brazilian bank, including Internet and home banking, with a document that is issued during the on-line application process and can be printed for payment.
 The fee is doubled if there is a previously issued passport and it is not produced when applying for a new one, but in practice this is rarely enforced.

 Normally required documents for adult persons are listed below.
 Actual requirements are subject to change and there are special cases.
 Applicants should always check the Federal Police Web site for the latest information.
 Special requirements apply for minors (under 18 years of age).